lkotlarenko/lkotlarenko/README.md

 </header>
 <section align="left">

-### I'm a 22 years old Web Developer from Brazil who loves to code and learn new things. 🚀
+### I'm a 22 years old Dev from Brazil who loves to code and learn new things. 🚀
-### I am currently available and actively searching for job opportunities!
+### I am currently available for hiring and actively searching for job opportunities!

 ## About me

-- 🌱 I'm currently exploring new areas of technology and data, such as Machine Learning, Artificial Intelligence, and Business Intelligence.
+- 🌱 Currently I'm exploring new areas of technology and data, such as Artificial Intelligence and gaming development.
-- 💻 I have experience in Node.js, React, Express.js, and a bit of Python (but always looking to learning more).
+- 💻 I have experience in Node.js, React, Express.js, Docker, Linux and Python (but always experimenting with new stuff).
-- 📚 I enjoy reading books and manhwa, listening to music, playing video games, watching movies or anime, and traveling (when possible).
+- 📚 I enjoy reading books and manhwa, listening to music, playing video games, watching movies or anime.
 - 💡 I strongly believe that coding has the power to solve problems and help people change the world for the better.

 ## My work